Parenting with a mental health problem can be difficult and there is no one solution.

 |Taking steps to look after your mental health

-- Make regular time for yourself with no external demands ('me' time) – even 10 minutes a day can help.
+- Try to make regular time for yourself with no external demands ('me' time) – even 10 minutes a day can help.

 |Having a support network in place

-- Let people know early if you are finding it hard to cope and need support.
+- Let people know as early as you can if you are finding it hard to cope and need support.

-- Ask for practical help such as childcare, transport and cooking meals.
+- Ask for help with practical tasks such as childcare, transport and cooking meals.

 - Ask the school or nursery to keep an eye out for any behaviour changes in your children.

-- Find out if your employer offers flexible hours to help you manage the demands of working while parenting.
+- Find out if your employer offers flexible working arrangements, such as flexible hours, to help you manage the demands of working while parenting.
+See our pages on workplace mental health for more tips.

 - Plan ahead for the busy morning times each evening by making lunches and packing bags.